Habitat for Humanity Niagara

 About Habitat for Humanity Niagara:

 Founded in 1993, Habitat for Humanity Niagara (Habitat Niagara) aims to provide affordable housing to low-income families across Niagara.
-It is an affiliate of Habitat for Humanity Canada and a member of the Niagara Poverty Reduction Network.
+It is one of the 46 affiliates of Habitat for Humanity Canada and a member of the Niagara Poverty Reduction Network.
 Along with 1,400 Habitat affiliates around the globe, Habitat Niagara works toward a world where everyone has a safe and stable place to live.

 Habitat Niagara’s main program is homeownership, but it does not report how much it spends on building homes each year.
-Based on its financial statements, Ci calculated Habitat Niagara’s total program spending as $2.1m in F2020.
+Based on its financial statements, Ci calculated Habitat Niagara’s total program spending as $4.1m in 2023.

 Habitat for Humanity Niagara’s homeownership program helps low-income families buy affordable homes.
 The charity raises funds for land and materials to build new houses.
 Habitat Niagara sells its homes to eligible families with no down payment required, financed through interest-free mortgages paid over 20 years.
 Habitat Niagara also requires each family to contribute 500 hours of “sweat equity” by volunteering to build homes or working at Habitat ReStores.
 After receiving mortgage payments, the charity reinvests the money into future building projects.
-It estimates that the average cost of building each home is around $350,000.
-Since founding in 1993, Habitat Niagara states that it has built 66 homes for 72 families, including 248 children.
+Since its founding in 1993, Habitat Niagara has built 73 homes for 79 families, including 272 children.

 My anchor